 Jonathan Lea '09

-Program Manager & Research Assistant
+Program Manager & Research Specialist

-Jonathan Lea is a full-time research assistant and 2009 graduate of Princeton University from Wichita Falls, TX.
+Jonathan Lea is a full-time research specialist and 2009 graduate of Princeton University from Wichita Falls, TX.
 While at Princeton, Jonathan majored in Economics.
 He also served as a Residential College Advisor for Butler College from 2007-2009.
 In his spare time, Jonathan is actively involved at the Eden Institute, an organization that serves the needs of individuals with autism and their families.
 Jonathan also enjoys reading a good book and playing golf.

 Dr. Timothy Ewest

 Assistant Professor of Business Administration

 Wartburg College and Visiting Research Collaborator

 Dr. Ewest has worked in higher education for the last 11 years teaching entrepreneurship, social entrepreneurship, economic development, nonprofit management, economics and organizational theory.
 His research interests include: issues surrounding faith and work, leadership and pro-social behavior and leadership in social entrepreneurship.
 He has published numerous journal articles, conference presentations, and contributed to two leadership books.
 In addition to his duties at Wartburg, he is currently working as a Visiting Research Collaborator with David Miller at Princeton on the Spirituality at Work Integration/Manifestation instrument.